 Admission to the Graduate School is based on academic qualifications as shown in Table below.
-Prospective students can find information on application procedures as well as a link to the application at the college web site at www.dpc.edu.
-Inquiries concerning particular degree programs or courses of instruction should be addressed to the graduate program director or to the Dean.
+Prospective students can find information on application procedures as well as a link to the application at the college web site at www.dpc.edu.lnquiries concerning particular degree programs or courses of instruction should be addressed to the graduate program director or to the Dean.

-Entry requirements BPharm or Pharm D Other qualifications accepted Minimum average % CGPA of 3 on a scale of 4.0, or its equivalent of marks English Language proficiency Internet Based Test (IBT) TOEFL 79 out of 120.
-TOEFL (PBT) will not be accepted. requirements International English Language Testing System (IELTS-Academic) 6.0 • The Emirates Standardized Test (EmSAT) with a test score range of 1400- 1525 Exceptions are: 1.
-A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language.
-2. An applicant with an undergraduate qualification from an English- medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to her undergraduate Program.
+Entry requirements BPharm Other qualifications accepted Minimum average % CGPA of 3 on a scale of 4.0, or its equivalent of marks English Language • Internet Based Test (IBT) TOEFL 79 out of 120.
+TOEFL (PBT) will not be proficiency accepted. requirements International English Language Testing System (IELTS-Academic) 6.0 The Emirates Standardized Test (EmSAT) with a test score range of 1400- 1525 Exceptions are: 1.
+A native speaker of English who has completed her undergraduate education in an English-medium institution and in a country where English is the official language; 2.
+An applicant with an undergraduate qualification from an English- medium institution who can provide evidence of acquiring a minimum TOEFL score of 500 on the Paper-Based test, or its equivalent on another standardized test approved by the Commission, at the time of admission to her undergraduate Program.
 To be eligible for this exemption you must have completed your studies no more than two years prior to the start of the postgraduate degree program for which you are applying.
-Entry eligibility Passing an interview Study Mode Study mode for regular MPharm students: MPharm program requires regular attendance.
-Therefore, no course can be completed online.
-Graduate courses are offered on weekends (Saturday and Sunday).
+Entry eligibility Passing an interview